skohlmann/jpaunit/README.md

 }
 ```

-In case of Spring Tests, jpaunit expects an instance of JpaUnitConfig and JPA EntityManagerFactory to be present in the Spring context.
+In case of Spring Tests, JpaUnit expects an instance of JpaUnitConfig and JPA EntityManagerFactory to be present in the Spring context.

 ## Datasets